freesurfer/AutomatedFreeSurfer/README.md

 ---

 ## New to programming?
-Here's a step-by-step guide on how to run these scripts:
+Here's a step-by-step guide on how to run these scripts

 1. **Setup:** Download the scripts `main_script.sh` (or `main_main_parallelized.sh`), `process_csv.py`, `merge_csv.py`, `extract_metadata.py`, and `process_longitudinal.py` from this repository.
 2. Move these scripts into your primary BIDS dataset directory, where your subjects' folders are located.